Westlake-AI/Markov-Lipschitz-Deep-Learning/README.md

 python main.py -Auto
   ```

-4. To choose a dataset among SwissRoll, Scurve, 7MNIST, 10MNIST and Spheres5500, run
+4. To choose a dataset from SwissRoll, Scurve, 7MNIST, 10MNIST and Spheres5500

   ```
   python main.py -D "dataset name"
   ```

-5. To get the metrics for ML-Enc and ML-AE, run
+5. To get the metrics for ML-Enc and ML-AE

   ```
   python eval.py -M ML-Enc